EleutherAI/gpt-neox/README.md

 </aside>

+### TensorBoard

+To use [Flash-Attention](https://github.com/HazyResearch/flash-attention), install the additional dependencies in  `./requirements/requirements-flashattention.txt` and set the attention type in your configuration accordingly (see [configs](./configs/)).
+This can provide significant speed-ups over regular attention on certain GPU architectures, including Ampere GPUs (such as A100s); see the repository for more details.

 ### Containerized Setup

 We also provide a Dockerfile if you prefer to run NeoX in a container.
 To use this option, first build an image named `gpt-neox` from the repository root directory with `docker build -t gpt-neox -f Dockerfile .`.
 We also host pre-built images on Docker Hub at `leogao2/gpt-neox`.